Correct care for your oiled parquet

 Avoid wet mopping in the next five to seven days so that the oil can harden fully.

-Caution: In order to avoid spontaneous ignition please wash all oil-soaked pads and cloths thoroughly with water after use and allow them to dry separately.
-Seal all WOCA products carefully after use in order to prevent hardening in the container.
+Caution: To prevent spontaneous ignition, please wash all oil-soaked pads thoroughly with water after use and allow them to dry separately.
+Close all WOCA products carefully after use to prevent hardening in the container.